 Truth - No matter how low your credit score is, you can repair it.
 There are some simple things you can do today that may help boost your score, like registering to vote online.
 But for the most part, you’ll need to ensure you make any payments on time and in full, and be patient while keeping up this behaviour month in, month out.
 Consistently making your payments on time, every time, usually adds up to a positive credit history that improves your score.

 16. Myth - If you’ve never been in debt, you will have a good credit score

 Truth - If you’ve never used credit, and so have never been “in debt”, you may find it more difficult to get credit than you think.
 This is because you may have what’s known as a “thin” credit file – one that doesn’t have much information about you and your use of credit in it.
 Lenders use your previous financial behaviour to decide how risky it is to lend to you.
 If you don’t have any credit history at all, lenders won’t be able to tell if you’re a good person to lend to or not and may choose not to take the risk

 Find out our four top tips for fixing a thin credit file.

-Myth - Your credit report includes information about your previous tenants
+20. Myth - Your credit report includes information about previous residents at your address

 Find out how to improve your credit score with our 12-week step-by-step plan.